Kabira Mobility

 The BYD Partnership

-Our upcoming KM5000 uses BYD Blade cells — a structural blade configuration that delivers NMC-level energy density with none of the safety compromises.
-BYD demonstrated this by driving a nail through a Blade cell with no fire, no smoke, no thermal runaway.
+BYD demonstrated this technology by driving a nail through a Blade cell with no fire, no smoke, no thermal runaway.
+We're bringing this technology to Indian electric motorcycles for the first time.